This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Mix flour, baking powder, ground walnuts, salt and sugar in a bowl.
-Rub butter and shortening into flour until resembles crumbs.
-Add in alkaline water, peanut oil and mix until the dough forms and becomes soft.
+- Mix the flour, baking powder, ground walnuts, salt, and sugar in a bowl.
+Rub in the butter and shortening until the mixture resembles crumbs.
+Add the alkaline water and peanut oil, then mix until the dough forms and becomes soft.

-- Divide dough into 20g (1 oz.) each and flatten it a little with fork.
-Top with half a walnut.
-Brush the top with egg wash.
+- Divide the dough into 20g (1 oz.) portions and flatten each slightly with a fork.
+Top each piece with half a walnut and brush the tops with egg wash.

 Notes